iandavis0527/PsychoJSGenerator/readme.md

 1. [Windows] Launch `git bash` (from start menu or desktop)
 1. [Mac/Linux] Launch a terminal window
 1. Install this package using pip: `pip install git+https://github.com/iandavis0527/PsychoJSGenerator.git`
-1. Generate a template for your project: `create-psychojs-project {project_name}`
+1. Generate a template for your project: `create-psychojs-project {project_name}`. project_name should match the name of your psychopy JS file.
 1. Add your psychopy project files to the `experiment` folder within the generated project directory.
+Most importantly, the .js file created by psychopy.
 1. Run your project (locally) using: `run-psychojs-project` from your project directory
 1. Deploy your project to MM using: See [Deploying to MindModeling](#Deploying-to-MindModeling)